navasmontilla/CAELUM/README.md

 sudo apt install -y python3 python3-pip
 pip3 install pyvista matplotlib numpy scipy imageio notebook
 ```

+Also, for the jupyter notebooks the following package must be installed: `sudo apt install libgl1 xvfb`

 Other possibility: you can also do it using a virtual environment in the main folder (```me@myPc: SomeFolder/CAELUM/$```):